 The Bluetits began in 2014 when a friend and I decided to give swimming throughout the winter in swimsuits a go, and has grown into a worldwide association of likeminded souls who swim and paddle throughout the year wearing whatever they want to wear in the water.
 The emphasis is still on ‘skin’ swimming but this is by no means obligatory.
 No club fees, registration, rules, requirements, expectations.
 All groups are informal and members are encouraged to take active roles within the group but it takes one or two people to get the group up and running, agree to be admins of the Facebook group and oversee the smooth forward running of the group.

-To get up and running you will need get in touch and just let us know what has led you to want to start up a group.
+To get up and running you will need to fill out the form here and attend one of our online Zoom trainings.
 Then you need to think of a name for your group!
-The name will have ‘Bluetits’ somewhere in it… Porthsele Bluetits, Perranporth Bluetits, The Bathing Bluetits of Bude etc. As soon as you have decided WE then set up a closed Facebook group in that name for you.
+The name will have ‘Bluetits’ somewhere in it… Porthsele Bluetits, Perranporth Bluetits, Bathing Bluetits of Bude etc. and preferably a geographical reference for where you swim.
+As soon as you have decided WE then set up a closed Facebook group in that name for you.
 We list your group on our main The Bluetits Chill Swimmers Facebook page and occasionally ask to use pictures posted on your group page for promotional purposes on our main page.
-We also have a list of all the groups on the website with links to the Facebook groups.
+We also have a map of all the groups on the website with links to the Facebook groups.
 As an admin of a Bluetits group, you will have the ability on the group to add to the group description, change the cover photo and accept members into the group.
 Your posts in the group will have an ‘Admin’ badge after them, which makes them more noticeable.

 The groups are informal spaces where Bluetits can plan social swims.
 The admins are not responsible for organising all of the swims by any means.
 People in the group are to be encouraged to post their own swims when they feel happy and confident to do so.